grafana/tutorials/content/tutorials/grafana-fundamentals.md

 docker-compose ps
 ```

-All services should report their status as "Up <time>".
+All services should report their status as `Up`.

 - Browse to the sample application on [localhost:8081](http://localhost:8081).